FaisalAbusharar/CVDA/README.md

 - Auto-compiler that handles setup and startup integration automatically
 - Implemented slash commands
 - Support for multiple keystrokes in a single command
-- Works only on one specific server for privacy controls
+- Works only on one specific server for privacy reasons

 ---